Haku-val/artnetpy/README.md

 ```
 In this way, import it.

-The arguments of the sendDMX method are as follows.
+The arguments of the send method are as follows.
 1. Array of DMX signals
 2. Destination IP address(IP address of DMX controller)
 3. Port number of the controller whose signal you want to output